Two Bean Enchilada Casserole

 - Makes enough for about 6-8.

-- *Cauliflower rice can be found at some health food stores.
+- *Cauliflower rice can be found at some grocery stores.
 I get mine at Trader Joe’s for pretty cheap.
 Costco was carrying it one point, but no longer sells it.
 It’s fairly easy to make in a food processor.
 Just wash and then chop the cauliflower.
 Add it to a food processor and pulse.
 Remove the larger pieces and then pour the rest into a bowl, add the cauliflower back in and pulse again until all the cauliflower reaches desired texture.

 - *If you have a smaller pan, it may work best to sauté the veggies in batches and then combine them at the end.